schuam/orgmode/README.md

 </div>

-Compared to the original orgmode plugin by kristijanhusak, I added a state change logging that takes place every time the state of a TODO changes, not only when it is a repeating task.
+**NOTE**: Compared to the original orgmode plugin by kristijanhusak, I added a state change logging that takes place every time the state of a TODO changes, not only when it is a repeating task.

 ## Installation